pepone/redhat-rpm-config/buildflags.md

 below.
 The main difference is that executables will be position-dependent (no full ASLR) and use lazy binding.

+### Source Fortification

+By default, the build flags include `-Wp,-D_FORTIFY_SOURCE=3`: Source fortification activates various hardening features in glibc:

+* String functions such as `memcpy` attempt to detect buffer lengths and terminate the process if a buffer overflow is detected.
+* `printf` format strings may only contain the `%n` format specifier if the format string resides in read-only memory.
+* `open` and `openat` flags are checked for consistency with the presence of a *mode* argument.
+* Plus other minor hardening changes.

+These changes can, on rare occasions, break valid programs.
+The source fortification level can be overridden by adding this in the RPM spec file:

+    %define _fortify_level 2

+to reduce source fortification level to 2 or:

+    %undefine _fortify_level

+to disable fortification altogether.

 ### Annotated builds/watermarking

 By default, the build flags cause a special output section to be